 Following payment of the penalty notice

 Parents/carers are not liable for prosecution for their child’s school attendance once the penalty notice is paid.
 However, prosecution may be considered for further periods of poor attendance not covered by the notice, depending upon the circumstances.
-If this is an ongoing issue, it is vital that parents/carers work closely with their child’s school and the Local Authority’s Inclusion Team.
+If this is an ongoing issue, it is vital that parents/carers work closely with their child’s school and the inclusion team.